SECTIONS

 Section of Geography and Climatology

 The Section of Geography and Climatology (SGC) deals with earth surface processes, both terrestrial and marine.
 It hosts the Laboratory of Physical Geography (LPG) and the Laboratory of Climatology and Atmospheric Environment (LACAE).
-It offers the Postgraduate course of “Geography and Environment”, since 1991.
-The SGC is also involved in the Postgraduate program “Oceanography and Management of Marine Environment” since 1978 (School of Sciences) and in the program of “Applied Environmental Geology”, since 2006.
-The DGC has participated in several national and international (mostly European) research programmes (e.g. MATER, CINCS, PDTD, INTERREG IIIB‐ CADSES, CAVESNETWORK ‐ INTERREG III C., COST Action C22, INTERREG III Β ARCHIMED (ARISTHOT), INTERREG IIIΒ (MEDOCC), IKYDA and has hosted a Marie‐Curie fellowship.
+It offers the Postgraduate course of “Geography and Environment”, since 1991; it is also involved in the Postgraduate program “Oceanography and Management of Marine Environment” since 1978 (School of Sciences).
+The SGC has participated in several national and international (mostly European) research programmes (e.g. MATER, CINCS, PDTD, INTERREG IIIB-CADSES, CAVESNETWORK - INTERREG III C., COST Action C22, INTERREG III Β ARCHIMED (ARISTHOT), INTERREG IIIΒ (MEDOCC), IKYDA and has hosted a Marie-Curie fellowship.

 Research topics include: